george-shammar/Tracker-Frontend/README.md

 # Health Tracker

 This is a simple health tracking application that provide users with the opportunity to measure and record their blood pressure and blood glucose metrics.
-Measured health paramaters are sent a back end API for storage and also made available retrieval.
+Measured health paramaters are sent to a back end API for storage and also made available for retrieval.

 - Home